hisahi/hexbed/README.md

 ## Implementation
 In modern C++ (C++17 with some C++20).
 The UI uses wxWidgets.

+ICU is used, but not technically necessary (it can be disabled by changing the Makefile).

 ## License
 GPL version 3.
 See `COPYING`.